Data protection for children

 To submit a report to the Legislature by January 2024 on best practices for protecting children's data, the California Children's Data Protection Working Group is established as part of the California Age-Appropriate Design Code Act.

-Before offering new online services, products or features that children can access, companies with an online presence must carry out a Data Protection Impact Assessment (DPIA).
+Before offering new online services, products or features that children can access, companies with an online presence must have a Data protection impact assessment (Data Protection Impact Assessment - DPIA).

-The privacy impact assessments must identify how children's personal information is used by online services, products, and features and the potential harms to children resulting from data management practices.l The California Attorney General must receive a copy of the assessments.
+The data protection impact assessments must show how personal data of children's use of online services, products, and features, and the potential harms to children resulting from data management practices.l The California Attorney General must receive a copy of the assessments.

 Tags: